Comment 0 Likes

 A pictorial of some of the dishes I made in January.
 A special bonus: My parents flew in from Boston and brought lobster (14 pounds of live lobsters, steamed and shelled).
 Thanks mom and dad!

 Buttery, crumbly, melt-in-your-mouth shortbread.
 I've started making double batches of these addictive cookies since we find ourselves reaching for another...and then another.
-My Meyer lemon tree produces an abundant crop October through January and these treats are the perfect vehicle for the tender, juicy zest.
+My Meyer lemon tree produces an abundant crop October through January and these treats are the perfect vehicle for the tender, fragrant zest.
 Lemon thyme from the garden provides a lovely herbal counterpoint.

 2 sticks (8 ounces) unsalted butter, softened at room temperature